vacp2p/rfc-index/nomos/raw/data-availability.md

 data availibity sampling nodes, and data availability provider nodes.
 All network participants do data sampling and verification.

-Nodes MAY decide to provide resources to the data availibilty service of the Nomos base-layer or join a zone provide resources based on different requirements determined by the zone.
+Nodes MAY decide to provide resources to the data availibilty service of the Nomos base-layer, join a zone as a dispersal node, be a light client or combination of different roles.
+Limited resource roles,
-Light clients are limited resource roles, like a dispersal client or sampling node they utilize Nomos zones to create or retrieve blockchain transactions.
+like a dispersal client or data availitbiaty sampling node, utilize Nomos zones to create or retrieve blockchain transactions.
-A light node SHOULD NOT download large amounts of block data owned by zones.
+A light client SHOULD NOT download large amounts of block data owned by zones.
 - it MAY selectively vailidate zero knowledge proofs from the [Nomos Coordination Layer](#TODO),
 - it MAY verify data availibility of the base layer for zones they prefer.